 Volkswagen AG is internationally known as the Volkswagen Group and is one of the leading manufacturers of automobiles and commercial vehicles in the world.
 The company operates in four segments: passenger cars, commercial vehicles, power engineering, and financial services.
-The group operates 122 production plants in 20 European countries and a further 11 countries in the Americas, Asia, and Africa.
-The Volkswagen Group sells its vehicles in 153 countries, and its brands include It provides its products under the Volkswagen Passenger Cars, Audi, ŠKODA, SEAT, Bentley, Porsche, Volkswagen Commercial Vehicles, Scania, MAN, Lamborghini, Ducati, Bugatti, MOIA, and TRATON.
-With its brands, Volkswagen has robust presence in all relevant markets around the world.
-The passenger cars segment develops vehicles and engines; and produces and sells passenger cars and related parts.
+The group operates 117 production plants in 20 European countries and a further 10 countries in the Americas, Asia, and Africa.
+The Volkswagen Group sells its vehicles in 153 countries, and its brands include It provides its products Volkswagen Passenger Cars, Audi, ŠKODA, SEAT, Bentley, Porsche, Volkswagen Commercial Vehicles, Scania, MAN, Lamborghini, Ducati, Bugatti, MOIA, and TRATON.
+With its brands, Volkswagen has a robust presence in all relevant markets around the world.
+The passenger cars segment develops vehicles and engines and produces and sells passenger cars and related parts.
 The commercial vehicles segment develops, produces, and sells light commercial vehicles, trucks, and buses; and offers parts and related services.
 The power engineering segment develops, produces, and sells large-bore diesel engines, turbo compressors, industrial turbines, and chemical reactor systems, as well as gear units, propulsion components, and testing systems.
 The financial services segment provides dealer and customer financing, leasing, banking and insurance, fleet management, and mobility services.
 The company also offers motorcycles and turbomachinery.

 Volkswagen AG operates as a subsidiary of Porsche Automobil Holding SE, which holds a stake of 53.1% of the ordinary shares.
 The company offers spare parts, sub-assemblies, and other technical products.
 Porsche SE consults and provides technical assistance services for the development and manufacturing of vehicles, engines, and other related technical and economic activities.